sohaibsalman13/Data-Sentiment-Analysis/README.md

 # Data-Sentiment-Analysis

 This project implements a machine learning pipeline for analyzing customer sentiment and emotions regarding sustainable products.
 The system achieves 87% accuracy in sentiment classification using advanced NLP techniques.
 This pipeline serves as a demonstration for a PhD research project on sustainable product sentiment analysis.
+The prediction model is not presented in the repository as research group holds in fundamental rights.

 ## Data Collection & Storage
 The pipeline extracts data from: </br>